coder-ralph/coder-ralph/README.md

 - 👋 Hi, Ralph here!
-- 👀 I’m interested in both front and back-end Web Development.
+- 👀 I design and develop things for the web.
-- 🌱 I’m currently learning and mastering Angular.
+- 🌱 I’m currently learning full-stack development.

 "There is no harm in aiming, even if the target was a dream."